 Almost as soon as this crisis is resolved, however, a new one develops over the issue of autonomy and shame.
 The child (who is now a toddler) may now trust his or her caregiver (mother), but the very trust contributes to a desire to assert autonomy by taking care of basic personal needs, such as feeding, toileting, or dressing.
 Given the child's lack of experience in these activities, however, self-care is risky at first-the toddler may feed (or toilet or dress) clumsily and ineffectively.
 The child's caregiver, for her part, risks overprotecting the child and criticizing his early efforts unnecessarily and thus causing the child to feel shame for even trying.
-Hopefully, as with the earlier crisis of trust, the new crisis gets resolved in favor of autonomy through the combined efforts of the child to exercise autonomy and of the caregiver to support the child's efforts.
+Hopefully, as with the earlier crisis of trust, the new crisis gets resolved in favor of autonomy through the combined efforts of the child's efforts.